-4 IPCC Working Group III (2022), Technical Summary.
+IPCC Working Group III (2022), Technical Summary.
 In: Climate Change 2022: Mitigation of Climate Change.
 Sixth Assessment Report (link).

-5 Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 ('European Climate Law') (OJ L 243, 9.7.2021, p.
+Regulation (EU) 2021/1119 of the European Parliament and of the Council of 30 June 2021 establishing the framework for achieving climate neutrality and amending Regulations (EC) No 401/2009 and (EU) 2018/1999 ('European Climate Law') (OJ L 243, 9.7.2021, p.
 1).

-6 Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework, and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU (OJ L 156, 19.6.2018, p.
+Regulation (EU) 2018/841 of the European Parliament and of the Council of 30 May 2018 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework, and amending Regulation (EU) No 525/2013 and Decision No 529/2013/EU (OJ L 156, 19.6.2018, p.
 1).

-- (3a) A harmonized Union certification framework is expected to enhance the transparency of and promote trust in the certification of carbon removal activities while reducing the associated transaction costs.
-However, the voluntary nature of the Union certification framework means that existing and new public and private certification schemes can apply for recognition by the Commission under this Regulation but are not obliged to do so in order to continue to operate in the Union. - (3b) Regulation (EU) 2021/1119 also sets out a binding Union climate target of a domestic reduction of net greenhouse gas emissions by at least 55% compared to 1990 levels by 2030.
-In order to ensure that sufficient mitigation efforts are deployed up to 2030, the contribution of net removals to the Union 2030 climate target is limited to 225 million tonnes CO2 equivalent. - (4) The Union certification framework will support the development of carbon removal activities in the Union that result in an unambiguous net carbon removal benefit, while avoiding greenwashing.
-In the case of carbon farming, such the certification framework should also encourage the uptake of carbon removal activities that generate co-benefits for biodiversity, therefore achieving the nature restoration targets set out in Union law on nature restoration.
+- integrity and transparency of carbon removals and soil emission reductions and promote trust in their certification of earbon removal activities while reducing the associated transaction costs.
+However, tThe voluntary nature of the Union certification framework means that existing and new public and private certification schemes can apply for recognition by the Commission under this Regulation but are not obliged to do so in order to continue to operate in the Union. - (3b) The European Climate Law Regulation (EU) 2021/1119 also sets out a binding Union climate target of a domestic reduction of net greenhouse gas emissions by at least 55% compared to 1990 levels by 2030.
+In order to ensure that sufficient mitigation efforts are deployed up to 2030, the contribution of net removals to the Union 2030 climate target is limited to 225 million tonnes CO2 equivalent. - The Union certification framework will support the development of carbon removal and soil emission reduction activities in the Union that result in an unambiguous positive climate impact net earbon removal benefit, while avoiding greenwashing.
+In the case of carbon farming, such the Union certification framework should also encourage the uptake of earbon removal activities that generate co-benefits for biodiversity, therefore achieving the nature restoration targets set out in Union law on nature restoration.
 The Union certification framework will be instrumental in meeting the Union climate change mitigation objectives set in international agreements and in the Union legislation.